-Given the potentially serious consequences for and negative impact on existing gTLD registry operators, their customers, and end-users of such an eventuality, the EPDP Team believes that there should be predictability associated with the circumstances that could eventuate in a RZ-LGR update not being able to retain full backward compatibility.
+Given the potentially serious consequences for and negative impact on existing gTLD registry operators,registrars, registrants, and end-users of such an eventuality, the EPDP Team believes that there should be predictability associated with the circumstances that could eventuate in a RZ-LGR update not being able to retain full backward compatibility.
 For example, changes to the IDNA2008 or Unicode, which are outside the control of the LGR process, could be legitimate reasons for an RZ-LGR update being unable to retain backward compatibility.

+To that end, the EPDP Team recommends that the LGR Procedure be updated to explicitly enumerate such exceptional circumstances to the extent known to the GPs and Integration Panel, while acknowledging that it may not be possible to identify all potential circumstances that could render full backward compatibility unretainable.

 In those unexpected cases, the EPDP Team agreed that the affected existing gTLDs and their delegated and allocated variant labels (if any) will be grandfathered.
 This is foreseen in the LGR Procedure, which states that “While existing labels will almost certainly have to be grandfathered if they are in conflict with the label generation rules established by this procedure, that precedent and conflict is not a reason to invalidate any aspect of the new rules or this procedure.”